Opinion: Erick Morillo’s Death Exposed Ugly Truths About DJs, Power and Fame

-Given the frequency of responses like this, and the renowned difficulty of prosecuting rape cases, it’s no wonder that only three out of four sexual assaults are reported, and even less result in convictions.
+Given the frequency of responses like this, and the renowned difficulty of prosecuting rape cases, it’s no wonder that only 15 per cent of sexual assaults are reported, and even less result in convictions.
 Imagine the courage it takes to come forward in the face of such venom, especially when that person is in the public eye.
 Eulogising Morillo as a one-dimensional figure without also honestly discussing his victims helps no one.
 And in the process, recklessly dissuades women from speaking out against misconduct.

 Of course, it’s entirely possible that many of the DJs involved in the furore didn’t intend to stoke such vitriol, and perhaps as a consequence of grief, or in the impulsive rush for validation of that feeling, didn’t consider the victim or any other sexual abuse victims who might read their posts and be hurt by them (this would explain why many were hastily deleted).
 But that begs the question — did they really need to post at all?
 And if they did, surely it’s obvious that public profiles come with responsibility and that means posting with caution and compassion, always.
 Moreover, sexual predatory is indefensible in all circumstances.
 It is irrelevant if the perpetrator came from a damaged background, personal anguish is not an excuse.
 And regardless of the contribution anyone has made to the canon of dance music, actions that take place off the dancefloor must be viewed concurrently with what goes on inside the booth.